spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 # Clone GitHub Repositories
-Use the following instructions on your Linux machine to create all the required Edge artifacts.
+Use the following instructions on your Linux machine.

 Check out the [CanvOS](https://github.com/spectrocloud/CanvOS) GitHub repository containing the starter code for building Edge artifacts.
 <br />